 - Get smart strips – These helpful tools turn off the power supply to the peripheral machines connected to the primary gadget you’re turning off.
 For example, if you’re powering down your hard drive, your connected monitor and printer will be disconnected, as well.

-- Let it ride – Encourage your people to take public transportation and/or ride their bikes to work.
+- Let it Ride – Encourage your people to take public transportation and/or ride their bikes to work.
 Make the option to bike even more attractive by installing bike racks outside the office and offering bike shares.

-Becoming a green business takes time, effort, and human power.
+Becoming a green business and increasing sustainability takes time, effort, and human power.
 When considering the health of our planet, it’s very little to give.
 As a business, being a part of the green movement is the ethical and moral equivalent of being a steward for a more just and equitable planet.